TaylorResearchLab/Petagraph/petagraph/data_dict.md

 ---
 ## Single Cell Fetal Heart expression data (ASP2019)

-**Source**: Single cell Fetal heart data was obtained from the Asp et al. 2019 publication "A Spatiotemporal Organ-Wide Gene Expression and Cell Atlas of the Developing Human Heart", which can be found at https://pubmed.ncbi.nlm.nih.gov/31835037/.
+**Source**: Single cell RNAseq data from human fetal heart tissue was obtained from the Asp et al. 2019 publication "A Spatiotemporal Organ-Wide Gene Expression and Cell Atlas of the Developing Human Heart", which can be found at https://pubmed.ncbi.nlm.nih.gov/31835037/.

 **Preproccessing**: Average gene expression of each cluster was calculated and used to represent each gene within a cell type cluster.
 Single cell heart concept nodes were created and connections to cell type nodes (author defined cell types, as many cell types  defined in the paper are not currently part of the Cell Ontology) and `HGNC` nodes connections were made.
 The Single cell heart Code nodes have an SAB of `ASP2019`  the cell types defined in the paper have an SAB of `ASP2019CLUSTER`.